 Image conversion and PDF workflow guides

-This hub is built for searches such as heic to jpg guide, jpg to png guide, compress images for upload limits, remove metadata before sharing, gif workflow guide, and pdf split and merge workflow.
-It exists to concentrate high-intent educational searches into maintained workflow pages instead of scattering them across thin support routes.
+This hub is built for practical tasks such as heic to jpg guide, jpg to png guide, compress images for upload limits, remove metadata before sharing, gif workflow guide, and pdf split and merge workflow.
+It exists to concentrate detailed guidance into maintained workflow pages instead of scattering it across shallow help pages.

 Featured workflow guides